 A stovetop cooker can’t help you cook in any emergency situation.
 For example, while renovating your kitchen, this type of traditional pressure cooker can’t cook any food until you install another stove out of your kitchen.

 Size is another important factor to consider while choosing a pressure cooker.
-It’s true that the best size is the size that you most frequently use and almost all the electric pressure cookers are available in best size.
+It’s true that the best size is the size that you most frequently use, and almost all the electric pressure cookers are available in the best size.

-- Comes with handle that makes it easy to serve the meal
+- Comes with a handle that makes it easy to serve the meal

 - Easy to turn off the stove